ruukulada/BraveDebloatPolicy/README.md

-# BraveDebloatPolicy
-Windows and macOS Policy to debloat Brave browser
+Windows (and soon macOS) Policy to debloat Brave browser